TinaHanAtUnity/CreativeRenderTool/tools/release-scripts/README.md

 ## Utilizing the Scripts

-The scripts can either be ran individually, or through the use of make steps.
+The scripts can either be run individually, or through the use of make steps.
 The make steps run one or more scripts, and explanations of what each make step and individual script do can be found below.

 ### `make staging`

 #### Staging/create_staging_branches.sh

-Run this script if staging branches do not yet exist.
+Run this script if staging branches do not yet exist locally.
+Be sure local staging branches are deleted before continuing to avoid merge conflict issues.

 #### Staging/merge_master_changes.sh

-This should be ran after a PR is merged to the master branch.
+This should be run after a PR is merged to the master branch.
 Have two tabs of terminal opened.
 Run the script in one of the terminals.
 In a normal case, there will be merge conflicts to be solved.

 In the second terminal, fix the merge conflicts appropriately: